saketkc/usc-vpn-linux-setup/README.md

 # usc-vpn-linux-setup - One command setup for running USC VPN on linux systems

 Because nobody cared to put a client for linux [here](https://itservices.usc.edu/vpn/).
+**Update**: This script no longer works.
+From a first pass reading it seems DUO push is not enabled for OpenVPN upstream.
+However, AnyConnect now has a supported client for linux that works (See next section).

 ## Recent DUO change